Tiramisu-Compiler/tiramisu/tutorials/README.md

 - [tutorial 09](tutorials/tutorial_09.cpp): complicated reduction/update example.

 More examples can be found in the [tests](tests/) folder.
 Please check [test_descriptions.txt](tests/test_descriptions.txt) for a full list of examples for each Tiramisu feature.

+#### Run Tutorials

+To run all the tutorials, assuming you are in the build/ directory

+    make tutorials

+To run only one tutorial (tutorial_01 for example)

+    make run_tutorial_01

+This will compile and run the code generator and then the wrapper.